President's Directive No. 17

 IV.
 Definitions

 B. Legitimate Educational Interest.
 A school official has a “legitimate educational interest” if the official must review an education record to fulfill their professional responsibility.
-The University faculty or staff member responsible for maintaining the record requested is responsible for determining whether a school official has a legitimate educational interest.
+The University faculty or staff member responsible for maintaining the requested recordis responsible for determining whether a school official has a legitimate educational interest.

 C. School Official.
 A University or CSU system employee or volunteer in an administrative, academic, research or staff position, including law enforcement unit personnel and health staff; an individual or entity with whom the University has contracted to act for the institution or to provide services the institution would otherwise perform for itself, such as an attorney, auditor, or collection agent; an individual, including a student, serving on a CSU System or University committee, such as a disciplinary or grievance committee, or assisting another school official in performing their professional responsibility.